Chespirito: Early life

 He was born in Mexico City on 21 February 1929 to Catholic parents.
 He was the second child of Francisco Gómez Linares, a painter and illustrator, who died at the age of 41 in 1935.
 In 1936, after the death of his father and facing economic hardship, his mother sent him to live with his aunt in Guadalajara, Jalisco.
 His mother, Elsa Bolaños Aguilar, was a bilingual secretary; she died of pancreatic cancer at the age of 66 in 1968.
 Elsa was the youngest child of Ramón Bolaños Cacho, a military doctor, and his Zacatecas-born wife, María Aguilar.
 Via his mother, Gómez Bolaños was a first cousin once removed of the President of Mexico from 1964 to 1970, Gustavo Díaz Ordaz.
 He had an older brother called Francisco (1926–2010), and a younger brother named Horacio Gómez Bolaños, who portrayed the character Godínez in El Chavo del Ocho, and an even older half-brother born of one of his father's liaisons.

-During his youth in the Colonia del Valle neighborhood of Mexico City, Roberto Gómez Bolaños formed a close‑knit social group known as “Los Aracuanes,” named after the Aracuan Bird from the The Three Caballeros.
+During his youth in the Colonia del Valle neighborhood of Mexico City, Roberto Gómez Bolaños formed a close‑knit social group known as "Los Aracuanes," named after the Aracuan Bird from The Three Caballeros.
 The group, which included his brother Horacio and Arturo Durazo, would gather regularly at Parque Mariscal Sucre, engaging in shared activities, music, and youthful camaraderie.
-These early friendships played a formative role in Gómez  Bolaños’ personal life and creative development.
+These early friendships played a formative role in Gómez  Bolaños' personal life and creative development.

 The group was later depicted in the 2025 Mexican miniseries Chespirito: Sin Querer Queriendo, which dramatizes Gómez Bolaños's early life and the formation of his friendships, showing how these experiences influenced his later creative work.

 Before becoming an actor, Bolaños was an amateur boxer.
 He studied mechanical engineering at the National Autonomous University of Mexico (UNAM), but he never came to practice that profession.
 Before he became famous, he wrote a number of plays, contributed dialogue to Mexican film and television scripts, and secured some character-acting work.
 "Chespirito" was of short stature; his stage name was the Spanish phonetic pronunciation of William Shakespeare "Chespir" (pronounced "shespir") with diminutive suffix -"ito".
 Between 1960 and 1965 he dedicated himself to writing scripts for "Comedians and songs" and "El estudio de Pedro Vargas", which were the two programs with the highest audience in Mexico.